apostrophecms-legacy/apostrophe-schemas/README.md

   removeFields ..., etc
 });

 The options are exactly the same as the options to `compose`.
+The returned array is a copy.
+No modifications are made to the original schema array.